Ecodev/gims/docs/content/data_input2.rst

 * If you already have a user account, simply sign in.

-* If you don't have a user account yet, create one (see :ref:`sign-in`) and ask the author of the survey to provide you with the access rights (see :ref:`DI questionnaires users`).
+* If you don't have a user account yet, create one (see :ref:`sign-in`) and :ref:`ask-permissions` or if you know the author of the survey, he can grant you the access rights directly (see :ref:`DI questionnaires users`).

 Once you have signed in, go to the "Contribute" section.